Frequently Asked Questions

 As an Americorps Certifying Organization (CO), the VMA is deemed authority to confer Bronze, Silver, and Gold presidential awards to our volunteers.
 To maintain this privilege, the VMA must satisfy annual federal review criteria and examination standards.
 Only United States Citizens or Resident Aliens are eligible to receive the PVSA.

-• The President’s Volunteer Service Award is a national award, highly regarded by high school and higher education admissions committees, including gradauate schools.
-Federally recognized extracurricular recognition provides a more reliable, standardized measure of student engagement outside of the classroom.
-Families who enroll their child in either of our two VMA Leadership Initiative divisions — Elementary & Middle School and High School Divisions — are eligible to receive the PVSA (United States citizenship or Resident Alien / Green Card status is required.
+Federally recognized extracurricular recognition also provides a more reliable, standardized measure of student engagement outside of the classroom.
+Students who complete our Leadership Initiative (Elementary & Middle School or High School Divisions) receive the PVSA (United States citizenship or Resident Alien / Green Card status is required).

 “Your application will stand out amongst the crowd – No matter where you apply for college, there’s a good chance you’ll be competing with thousands – if not tens of thousands – of fellow high school graduates for a limited number of spots.
 AdmissionSight is always reminding students how important it is to distinguish yourself from others in your application.
 Having the President’s Volunteer Award listed as one of your personal accomplishments will certainly catch the eyes of admission officers to ensure your application ends up on the top of the pile rather than the bottom.” - AdmissionSight